When you lack talent - the art of discipline

 Discipline is a daily mantra

-Not enthusiastic, spontaneous bursts of creative energy, but a boring, everyday routine in which you develop your “why” and “how.”
+Not enthusiastic, spontaneous bursts of creative energy, but a boring, everyday routine in which you develop and evolve from “why” to “how.”

 Essential habits that replace unnecessary temptations.
 Choices.